Related page: Reviews of Books by L.M. Montgomery: 1908–1921

 Rilla of Ingleside is one of the only contemporary fictional accounts of the experiences of women and young people at the Canadian home front during the First World War.
-It was begun within months of the war’s end in November 1918 and the death of Montgomery’s first cousin and closest friend, Frederica Campbell McFarlane, to whose memory the book is dedicated.
-It reflects the conviction felt by Montgomery and many of her contemporaries that a new, utopian world would emerge out of the ashes of war—a sentiment that Montgomery would revisit in her final book, The Blythes Are Quoted.
+Montgomery began writing the book within months of the war’s end in November 1918 and the death of her first cousin and closest friend, Frederica Campbell McFarlane, to whose memory the book is dedicated.
+It reflects the conviction felt by Montgomery and many of her contemporaries that a new, utopian world would emerge out of the ashes of war—a sentiment she would later revisit.

 A later reprint of Rilla of Ingleside silently abridged the text by 4,500 words, and it is this text that has been available to North American readers since the 1980s.
 A restored, unabridged, and annotated edition, edited by Benjamin Lefebvre and Andrea McKenzie, was published by Viking Canada in October 2010.
 It contains the full text of Virna Sheard’s poem “The Young Knights,” which Montgomery excerpted as her epigraph.